Should You Wear a Lifting Belt for Deadlifts? What the Experts Say

 1. Belt Placement

 Once you've acquired a lifting belt, finding the optimal position may require some experimentation.
-Many prefer wearing it between the hipbone and the ribcage, though this placement can feel awkward during bends or twists.
+Many prefer wearing lifting belts between the hipbone and the ribcage, though this placement can feel awkward during bends or twists.
 Adjusting the belt slightly higher can effectively support the upper back, while positioning it lower towards the hips is another option to consider.

 2. Belt Size

 Belts and pants do not necessarily correspond in size.
-To find the rightweightlifting belt size, measure your torso around the navel and add two inches to that measurement.
+To find the right weightlifting belt size, measure your torso around the navel and add two inches to that measurement.
 This adjusted number should guide your choice when selecting a belt model.
 When consulting the size chart, if you find yourself between sizes, it's advisable to contact the manufacturer for guidance on whether to opt for a smaller or larger size.

 3. Belt Tightness